moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 - `UNARY_RPC`
 - `OTHER`

-## Style Guide
+## Style guide

-Our [Style Guide](../../best-practices/style-guide.md) provides a concise document that effectively includes all rules in the `DEFAULT` category, as well as additional recommendations that are not enforced.
+Our [style guide](../../best-practices/style-guide.md) provides a concise document that effectively includes all rules in the `DEFAULT` category, as well as additional recommendations that are not enforced.
 We provide this for ease of consumption across your various teams, while linking back to this document for rationale for individual